 Due to the diverse nature of Devon’s communities, it is not possible to provide an exhaustive list of eligible projects.
 However, there is some general guidance below.

-Locality budget funding is available to projects that are beneficial to local communities and should be in line with the Council’s objectives and priorities.
-We particularly welcome applications that align with the Council’s Strategic Plan Strategic Plan 2021-2025.
+Locality budget funding is available to projects that are beneficial to local communities and should be in line with the Council’s objectives and priorities which are to: Improve health and wellbeing; Help communities be safe, connected and resilient; Be ambitious for children and young people; Support sustainable economic recovery; Tackle poverty and inequality; Respond to the climate emergency.
+We particularly welcome applications that align with the Council’s Strategic Plan.
 All projects should include some other financial contribution(s) or local support or both.

 We are unable to fund: